With VAXCHORA, help protect your clients where they may want to go

 Subjects 46 through 64 years of age

-- c N represents number of subjects with analyzable samples at Day 1 and Day 11.
+- a N represents number of subjects with analyzable samples at Day 1 and Day 11.

-- d Prespecified success criterion was that the lower bound of the two-sided 95% confidence interval on the difference in seroconversion rate (Study 4 minus Study 1) must be greater than -10 percentage points.
+- b Prespecified success criterion was that the lower bound of the 2-sided 95% CI on the difference in seroconversion rate (Study 4 minus Study 1) must be greater than -10 percentage points.

 Efficacy in children and adolescents